FearPix: First Impressions of the Free Horror Movie Streaming Service

 A look at the front page of FearPix shows its three main genres at the top, and various categories below.

 The FearPix library is divided into three categories: horror, thriller, and true crime.
-As of this writing (on September 26, 2024), horror is the most well-represented genre.
+As of this writing (on September 27th, 2024), horror is the most well-represented genre.
 FearPix’s horror category has about 330 movies, and the thriller section contains about two-thirds as many titles.
 The true crime section is currently limited to just over twenty, but that is likely to change as the library grows.
 In the time I’ve been taking FearPix for a test drive, the overall catalog grew by well over a hundred titles.

 In total, the entire FearPix library hovers around 530.
 That certainly isn’t bad for a streamer that just recently launched, especially since the entire cost to watch is nothing.
 For comparison, that number is closest to Shudder’s movie total which is about 570.
-I’m excluding TV/streaming series from these titles since FearPix’s selection of series is limited at this time.
+I’m excluding TV/streaming series from these totals since FearPix’s selection of series is limited at this time.

 Ease of Use